carcuevas/X1C7-Configs/README.md

 * Information about the installation and configuration of **Thinkfan** https://gist.github.com/Yatoom/1c80b8afe7fa47a938d3b667ce234559

 * Information about the installation and configuration of **throttled** https://github.com/erpalma/throttled

+# DISCLAIMER

+**Please use as your own risk**, for me things are working but that does not mean that it will work for you...
+Overall be specially careful when adjusting Throtlled and Thinkpan, my configurations are working for me...